lijiahao008/Sokoban/readme.md

 ```

 #### Voice Command
-By utilizing the Google Voice Recognition API, this game is capable of listening to player's voice command and translate it into keyboard input.
-It also provides a continuous mode which will keep listening to player's voice input and response with the corresponding actions without the need to fire up the command again.
+By utilizing the Google Voice Recognition API, this game is capable of listening to a player's voice command and translating it into keyboard a input.
+It also provides a continuous mode which will keep listening to a player's voice and respond with the corresponding actions without the need to repeatedly click the “listen” button.

 [sokoban]: ./assets/images/sokoban.jpg